The 5 Best Inversion Tables for Back Pain & Sciatica

 The inversion table is supposed to support your weight and hold you while you’re hanging upside down – to prevent falling on your head or injuring other parts of your body.

-👉 The Safest Inversion Table Brand – through our research, the Teeter Inversion tables are the safest and sturdiest inversion tables on the market, and Teeter is the most popular and established brand – for many years.
+The Safest Inversion Table Brand – The Teeter Inversion tables are the safest and sturdiest inversion tables on the market, and Teeter is the most popular and established brand – for many years.

 2. Comfort